Artificalsmart/Sql-Data-Warehouse-Project/README.md

 Designed to support Power BI, self-service analytics, and ad hoc queries.

 Allows business users and analysts to explore integrated CRM and ERP insights.

+Method	How It Uses the Gold Layer

+Power BI Dashboards	Connects to the Star Schema model to generate KPIs,

+visuals, and performance dashboards.

+Ad-hoc SQL Queries	Analysts query fact and dimension tables directly for deeper insight and data exploration.

+✔ Gold layer delivers clean, curated, business-aligned data in a scalable and high-performance structure.

 📂 Repository Contents